RandyMcMillan/atoms-bits-growth/README.md

 Bitcoin is an integral part to answer this question.
 This goes far beyond personal monetary gain.
 I see a bright orange future where Bitcoiners, where we are not caught up in quarterly earnings, but on developing intergenerational wealth.
 It is not enough that I succeed, my Great Great Grand Children that I may never meet must thrive.
 Bitcoiners will become the capital allocators or tomorrow, with projects that may not have payoffs in our lifetime.
-Bitcoiners will have a seat at the table to check the parasitic Embeded Growth Obligation, and make sure that Bitcoin as spoken truth, will stop the lies and build a better world for our descendants to live in.
+Bitcoiners will have a seat at the table to check the parasitic Embedded Growth Obligation, and make sure that Bitcoin as spoken truth, will stop the lies and build a better world for our descendants to live in.